YoloNomy/YoloNomy.github.io/_thermo/thermo/system.md

 $$ PV = n\mathcal{R}T $$

-As we will see, this equation describes with a great accuracy the behavior of gases in "normal" conditions.
+As we will see, this equation describes with a great accuracy the behavior of gases as we can find them on earth.